 Clinical Lead for Stroke

 Dr Deb Lowe is a consultant stroke physician and geriatrician on the Wirral.
-In 2020, she was announced as the NHS National Clinical Director for stroke.

 She graduated from Liverpool Medical School in 1997 and did her postgraduate medical training within Merseyside and Cheshire region.
 She completed a research fellows post in stroke medicine and has an interest in patient education and empowerment.